Sweet Life (Frank Ocean song): Reception

 Greg Kot, writer for the Chicago Tribune, stated that the track "seduces like a drug dealer", with Ocean crooning over a laid-back rhythm.
 Prefix Magazine's David Padula commented that it "centers around a jazzy keyboard lick that dips regularly into more lush surroundings.
-The crisp percussion is a highlight, but the winning point is the soulful croons and general smoothness of Ocean."
+The crisp percussion is a highlight, but the winning point is the ful croons and general smoothness of Ocean."
 Mike Powell's Spin praised Ocean's writing abilities, musing "my 'TV ain't HD, that's too real', the narrator of 'Sweet Life' complains, then returns to his swimming-pool floatie.
 If the song wasn't so pretty — Ocean's velvety voice, soft jazzy accompaniment — you might even feel bad for him."
-Killian Fox of The Observer reported that the song was one of the few times on the album when Ocean was actively courting heavy radio play, describing Sweet Life as a "near-perfect distillation of every blissed-out summer jam from Stevie Wonder onwards."
+Killian Fox of The Observer reported that the song was one of the few times on the album when Ocean was actively courting heavy radio play, describing "Sweet Life" as a "near-perfect distillation of every blissed-out summer jam from Stevie Wonder onwards."
 Amy Dawson, critic for Metro, called the composition "an irresistibly warm slice of old-school funk."

 musicOMH's Laurence Green praised "Sweet Life", commenting, "and sweet it is, a joyous affirmation to living life with eyes open wide, soaking up the experiences of youth."
 Consequence of Sound's Harley Brown felt that Ocean did an uncanny impression of Stevie Wonder, and placed the song amongst Channel Orange's essential tracks.
 Nathan Slavik of the DJBooth called the vocals "appropriately sweet, softly painting a picture of a life lived in the black Beverly Hills", and commented "just in time for the weekend, expect to hear this one played at pool side barbecues nationwide."
 The Huffington Posts Alan Pyke called it one of the album's standout tracks, writing that the "bubbling keys and bass" of the track "show how captivating beats elevate Frank Ocean to best-in-class status", praising the production by Williams.
-Aidin Vaziri of the San Francisco Chronicle listed the song as one of the "swoon worthy" tracks off the album, and felt that Ocean "managed to evoke the carefree feeling of Saturday mornings in front of the television watching Soul Train.
+Aidin Vaziri of the San Francisco Chronicle listed the song as one of the "swoon worthy" tracks off the album, and felt that Ocean "managed to evoke the carefree feeling of Saturday mornings in front of the television watching Train.
 The track charted on the South Korea Gaon International Chart at number 124.